sveltejs/rfcs/text/0000-built-in-actions.md

 ## How we teach this

-> What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Svelte patterns, or as a wholly new one?

 There are no real new concepts added by this RFC but I can see how we would probably want to add one or two new Tutorials and Examples.
 The documentation would need to be expanded a bit to also show off these actions, much like how transitions are described there.